sherryjasal/mini_llama2-_chatbot/README.md

 In this project, we are using llama2-7B🦙

-Why llama2 ?!
+# Why llama2 ?!

 🦙llama2 is a large language model by Meta easily and freely available to use for reasearch and commercial purpose.

 🦙it has longer context lengths of size 4096.

 🦙it is available in 3 sizes: 7B, 13B and 70B

-🦙llama2 is trained on the data twice the size of the data used in version 1 almost around 2 trillion tokens 🦙training included human annotations and fine-tuning for chat comp;etions 🦙outperforms other open source LLMs in benchmarks for reasoning, coding profeciency and knowledge base.
+🦙llama2 is trained on the data twice the size of the data used in version 1 almost around 2 trillion tokens

+🦙training included human annotations and fine-tuning for chat completions

+🦙outperforms other open source LLMs in benchmarks for reasoning, coding profeciency and knowledge base.

 While it's freely available to use and download but to run llama 2 on self-hosted platform but it reuqires expensive GPUs.